dcpf/express-ts-starter/README.md

 ## Express with TypeScript Starter

-Starter scaffolding for Express with TypeScript and example routes for HTML views and API endpoints.
+Starter scaffolding for Express with TypeScript, including routes for HTML views and API endpoints, error handling, unit tests.

 ### Comes with:
 - cookie-parser